coderise-io/developer/_docs/05-quick-start-part-four.md

 ---
-title: "Get started with codeRISE, Part 5: Test Automation"
+title: 'Get started with codeRISE, Part 4: Continuous Deployment'
 permalink: /get-started/quick-start-part-five/
-excerpt: "How to quickly get start with codeRISE - Test Automation"
+excerpt: How to quickly get start with codeRISE - Test Automation
-last_modified_at: 2017-05-29T10:01:43-04:00
+last_modified_at: {}
+published: true
 ---

 Welcome!
 We are excited you want to learn how to use codeRISE.